 This course sits within our new School of Sport, Rehabilitation and Exercise Sciences.
 This provides an exciting opportunity to join a community specifically focused on sport and exercise, allowing us to bring together our internationally recognised research, share knowledge and enhance opportunities for our students.
 Students will be based in the brand new state-of-the-art sports centre, benefitting from a range of facilities and dedicated laboratories for research.

-Sport and Exercise Science at Essex is ranked in the top 15 in the UK according to Times Good University Guide (2018) and 98% of our Sports Science students expressed overall satisfaction with their course (NSS 2017), placing it in the top 25% nationally (2017).
+Sport and Exercise Science at Essex is ranked in the top 15 in the UK according to Times Good University Guide (2018) and 91% of our Sports Science students expressed overall satisfaction with their course (NSS 2018).

 We offer a lively, friendly and supportive close-knit environment with research-led study and high quality teaching.
 As part of our vibrant sports science community you learn from and work alongside internationally recognised academic researchers, including: